Life Sciences: Is It Time to Rethink the Technical Sales Specialist Model?

 Field Marketing – This high-reach role brings product focus by gaining account manager (or channel) mindshare through training, promotions, rebates or other field-deployed marketing programs.
 These resources emphasize early stage sales pipeline fill rates and collaborate with their field sales colleagues to matriculate opportunities.
 Additionally, they target and execute local market events to stimulate demand and generate leads that they can hand off to local sales teams (or inside sales for lower value opportunities).

 The need for highly technical scientific sales specialists is greatest in the Introduction and Growth phases of the PLC.
 As customers become more educated, the market matures and the product ages, sales leaders must reevaluate the sales model and identify opportunities to invest in higher productivity resources or better fit-for-purpose models.

 Need to reevaluate your company’s coverage model based on PLC framework?
 The Alexander Group can help.
 Contact a Life Sciences practice leader for more information about how we help clients reassess and redeploy their specialist teams to increase sales productivity and reduce sales expense.

 Learn more about Alexander Group’s approach to life sciences companies’ unique challenges.

-Matt Greenstein is a principal based out of the New York and Stamford offices.
+Matt Greenstein is a principal based out of the New York office.
 He works with clients across technology, life sciences and healthcare.
-He has responsibility for leading the firms Life Science and Analytical Instrument, Health Insurance, and Digital Transformation practices.
+He has responsibility for leading the firms Life Science and Analytical Instrument and Digital Transformation practices.
 His areas of focus include large scale transformation and integration across all commercial functions–tactical marketing, sales and service.
 Matt has global consulting experience and is known for his fact-based, hypothesis-driven, problem-solving style.